I’m a proud, middle-aged Okie who grew up with a solid foundation of science and politics. Recombinant DNA was dinnertime conversation at our house.

 Fast forward to the common use of satellite transmission and PR disguised as news.
 PR firms sent out hundreds of video news releases, (VNR) FREE to anyone who would take them.

 With competition like that, NBC no longer paid for stories.
-I still sent mine and it was easier using the satellite.
+I still sent mine which became easier using satellite.
 After I had sent in about twenty, they gave me a baseball cap emblazoned with their logo.

 And that my friends, is a free market example of how much our society values journalism.